robocomp/robocomp-robolab/components/other/camerasmuecas/README.md

 Ice.ACM.Client=10
 Ice.ACM.Server=10
 ```
-The `Camera` parameter specifies the TCP/IP link that this component will use to received the streaming images.
+We increase the `Ice.MessageSizeMax` parameter for larger allowed message size, because the streaming data is image.
 Note that we need to make sure the port number of the parameter `CamerasMuecas.Endpoints` is the same as the corresponding number of the client component using the `CamerasMuecas` component.

 ## Starting the component